-- 1. Shirts that expose front, back and/or side of your torsos. - 2.
+- 1. Shirts that expose the front, back and/or side of your torsos. - 2.
 No clothing bottom made from sweatpants material.
 (Which includes but no limited but not limited to: joggers, track pants, sweatpants, pajamas). - 3.
-Any print/logo representing another brand or with any other writing. - 4.
+Any print/logo representing another brand or with any other writing.
+This includes graphics / images or any writing on your clothing that isn't Paul Mitchell. - 4.
 No shorts or any kind including pants shorter than knee(s). - 5.
 No sport headwear including Baseball hats and visors. - 6.
 No Sunglasses inside of the building. - 7.
 No bedroom slippers, no shoes with holes, slits and/or made of soft/rubber materials, no crocs or croc-like shoes.
-No Ugg slip ons.
+No Ugg or slip ons.

-\\We recommend you always have a change of clothes available, any questions about the dress code please see a staff member for clarification.
+We recommend you always have a change of clothes available, any questions about the dress code please see a staff member for clarification.